troessner/reek/CONTRIBUTING.md

 request](https://help.github.com/articles/creating-a-pull-request/)
 to the original repository.

-## Review and Fixes
+### Review and Fixes

 Try to gauge and let us know in the pull request whether what you propose is a backward-compatible bugfix and should go into the next patch release, is a backward-compatible feature and should go into the next minor release, or has to break backward-compatibility and so needs to wait for the next major release of Reek.
+See also our versioning policy below.

 Once your PR is open someone will review it, discuss the details (if needed) and either merge right away or ask for some further fixes.